AbubekerMohammed/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *Sea Monster Crowdfunding*

-Submitted by: **Your Name Here**
+Submitted by: **Abubeker Abdurahman**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **3** hours spent in total